Prison reform: Continental countries

 Exceptions to this trend included France and Italy between the world wars, when there was a huge increase in the use of imprisonment.
 The National Socialist state in Germany used it as an important tool to rid itself of its enemies as crime rates rocketed as a consequence of new categories of criminal behavior.
 Russia, which had only started to reform its penal and judicial system in 1860 by abolishing corporal punishment, continued the use of exile with hard labor as a punishment and this was increased to a new level of brutality under Joseph Stalin, despite early reforms by the Bolsheviks.

 Postwar reforms stressed the need for the state to tailor punishment to the individual convicted criminal.
 In 1965, Sweden enacted a new criminal code emphasizing non-institutional alternatives to punishment including conditional sentences, probation for first-time offenders and the more extensive use of fines.
 The use of probation caused a dramatic decline in the number women serving long-term sentences: in France the number fell from 5,231 in 1946 to 1,121 in 1980.
 Probation spread to most European countries though the level of surveillance varies.
 In the Netherlands, religious and philanthropic groups are responsible for much of the probationary care.
 The Dutch government invests heavily in correctional personnel, having 3,100 for 4,500 prisoners in 1959.

 However, despite these reforms, numbers in prison started to grow again after the 1960s even in countries committed to non-custodial policies.

 United Kingdom

 18th century

-During the eighteenth century, British justice used a wide variety of measures to punish crime, including fines, the pillory and whipping.
-Transportation to The United States of America was often offered, until 1776, as an alternative to the death penalty, which could be imposed for many offenses including pilfering.
-When they ran out of prisons in 1776 they used old sailing vessels which came to be called hulks as places of temporary confinement.
+During the eighteenth century, British justice used a variety of measures to punish criminals, including fines, the pillory and whipping.
+Transportation to the American colonies was used until 1776.
+The death penalty could be imposed for many offenses.